My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS22.jpg

-I’m not sure anyone would have predicted the success Bruce and the band would have with their next album, least of all Bruce.
-After the quiet reflection of Nebraska they were ready to let loose again, and this time produced a collection of unabashed pop-rock songs, tailor made for rip-roaring concerts and dancing.
-The 1980s allowed a last hurrah of many artists of the 1970s and in many respects, this would be the same for Springsteen, but other than perhaps David Bowie with Let’s Dance or Queen with The Works, none of those artists came close to equalling the success of Born in the USA, which spawned no less than seven top ten singles (but none that would reach #1!).
+I’m not sure anyone predicted the success Bruce and the band would have with the next album, least of all Bruce.
+After the quiet reflection of Nebraska the group was ready to let loose again.
+This time they produced a collection of unabashed pop-rock songs, tailor-made for rip-roaring concerts and dancing.
+The 1980s allowed a last hurrah for many artists of the 1970s and in many respects, this was the same for Springsteen.
+But other than perhaps David Bowie with Let’s Dance or Queen with The Works, none of those artists came close to equalling the success of Born in the USA.
+It spawned no less than seven top ten singles – but still none reaching #1!

 BS23.jpg

-I was too limited in my musical appreciation to get into Nebraska (maybe I still am) and at the age of fourteen was primed to purchase my first Springsteen album with my own money.
-I recall going to the Yonge Eglinton Centre to buy a copy at Sam the Record Man.
-In addition to the album I bought the 45 rpm single of “Dancing in the Dark” because I wanted the B-side, “Pink Cadillac” (which I was annoyed was not on the album, and perhaps Bruce would be annoyed later when Natalie Cole did a version in 1988 that went to #5 on the chart and #1 on the Dance chart, yet another singer succeeding with his work.
-He also didn't think the song was appropriate for a female singer, having vetoed allowing Bette Midler to cover it in 1983 because yes, ‘Pink Cadillac’ is an anatomical innuendo.).
-I went home, listened to the album, and… hated it.
-I liked “Dancing in the Dark,” but the rest of the album was too country, too pop, and just lacked the greatness of the prior albums, which by then I’d explored fully (I recall encouraging a friend to buy Born to Run in grade five when he got his first record player).
-It took me years to learn to appreciate this album, and still only begrudgingly give it a listen, encouraged by the great live versions I’ve heard over the years at concerts.
-Ironically, I’ve only selected “I’m Goin’ Down” for this playlist by re-appreciating it after hearing a cover by Vampire Weekend in recent years.
+I was twelve and too limited in my musical appreciation to get into Nebraska (maybe I still am), but now at fourteen was primed to purchase my first Springsteen album with my own money.
+I recall making a specific trip to the store, Sam the Record Man, in the Yonge-Eglinton Centre in Toronto (with my brother, of course) during the week it was released.
+In addition to the LP I also bought the “Dancing in the Dark” single because I wanted the B-side, “Pink Cadillac.”
+I was annoyed it was not on the album, and perhaps Bruce was also annoyed in 1988 when Natalie Cole did a cover that went to #5 on the chart and #1 on the Dance chart.
+It was yet another singer succeeding with his work.
+He may also have been surprised because Bruce didn’t think the song was appropriate for a female singer, having vetoed allowing Bette Midler to cover it in 1983 because yes, ‘Pink Cadillac’ was an anatomical innuendo.

 BS24.jpg

-The success of the album was buoyed by the transition Springsteen and the band had made, evolving the pop-rock sound established on The River into a cleaner, tighter sound infused with country elements, which along with Nebraska likely opened a whole new audience for Bruce.
+The success of the LP was buoyed by the musical transition Springsteen and the band had made, evolving the pop-rock sound established on The River into a cleaner, tighter sound infused with country elements, which along with Nebraska opened a whole branch for Bruce.
 It didn’t click for me.
-I didn’t like that it had the cheesy synthesizers that were dominant in 80s pop music.
-I didn’t like the cheesy video for “Dancing in the Dark” with Bruce’s coiffed hair, pressed shirt, and the obvious studio simulation of a concert (and of course the inclusion of a then unknown Courtney Cox as his dance partner).
-And then I didn’t like the attempt to capture the ‘real Bruce’ with the concert footage for “Born in the USA” video.
+I didn’t like its cheesy synthesizers that were dominant in ‘80s pop music (unlike those used in new wave, which I loved).
+I didn’t like the goofy video for “Dancing in the Dark” with Bruce’s coiffed hair, pressed shirt, and the obvious studio simulation of a concert (and of course the inclusion of a then unknown Courtney Cox as his dance partner).
+And I didn’t like the attempt to capture the ‘real Bruce’ with the concert footage for the “Born in the USA” video.
 I didn’t like the bandana and plaid shirts with cut-off sleeves he wore during that tour – it looked like a costume, which for all intents and purposes it was.
-I think to an extent Bruce regrets much of that too, because that image and that album have forever branded him in many ways for good and ill.
+I think to a large extent Bruce regrets much of that too, because that image and the album have forever branded him in many ways for good and ill.

 Along with his newfound stardom, there also grew the misconception that Bruce was a jingoistic, flag-waving patriot in love with the Stars ‘n Stripes.
-The flag on the cover of the album, the album’s title, the tributes to small town life and baseball all made it look like Bruce was the country’s number one cheerleader.
+The flag on the cover of the album, the title, the tributes to small town life and baseball all made it appear like Bruce was the country’s number one cheerleader.
 The truth was, of course, more complicated.
 Bruce was undeniably proud of his country and of being an American, but he also lamented the many problems with race, inequality, and abuse of power that marked his country’s character.
 His songs reflected on this and the noble spirit with which many find a way within these difficult circumstances.
-“Born in the USA” was a criticism of the US’ war in Vietnam, “My Hometown” was a lament for the decline in small town livelihoods as factories and industries closed down and moved overseas, and “Glory Days” was about living in the past when hope for the future put a brighter sheen on one’s life.
-For as pop sounding and celebratory the music was on this album, the lyrics were pure Springsteen and consistent with what we’d heard from him over the course of his entire career.
-Unfortunately, the armies of new fans buying his music and attending his concerts didn’t glean onto all that.
+“Born in the USA” was a criticism of the poor treatment of Vietnam vets after the war.
+“My Hometown” was a lament for the decline in small town livelihoods as factories and industries closed down and moved overseas.
+“Glory Days” was about living in the past when hope for the future put a brighter sheen on one’s life.
+For as pop sounding and celebratory the music was, the album’s lyrics were pure Springsteen and consistent with his entire career.
+Unfortunately, the armies of new fans buying his music and attending his concerts did not glean onto all that.

 BS25.jpg

 I saw Bruce for the first time in 1984.
 He came to Toronto twice during the Born in the USA tour, first for three shows in 1984 at the CNE Grandstand, which referred to the venue that included only the covered section of the stands in Exhibition Stadium and was about 20,000 in attendance.
 He came again in 1985 for two shows but this time in the entire stadium, which would have been about 50,000 people per show.
-At the 1984 Grandstand show I witnessed my first 3-hour show, complete with intermission, and the exhilaration of hearing Bruce tell sweet stories from the stage about his childhood (in this case about a baseball game as a kid, as intro to “Glory Days”), and the epic encores which included huge versions of his ‘Detroit Medley’ (a Mitch Ryder cover that blends Motown songs) and Jungleland, accompanied by flashes from the baseball stadium lights in time to the beat.
-The Born in the USA tour was Springsteen’s biggest yet, spanning the world, lasting two years, and making him the biggest rock star in the world.
+At the 1984 show I witnessed my first three-hour show, complete with intermission, and the exhilaration of hearing Bruce tell sweet stories from the stage about his childhood (in this case about a baseball game as a kid, as intro to “Glory Days”), and the epic encores which included huge versions of his ‘Detroit Medley’ (a Mitch Ryder cover that blended Motown songs) and Jungleland, accompanied by flashes from the baseball stadium lights in time to the beat.
+The Born in the USA tour was Springsteen’s biggest, spanning the world and two years and making him the biggest rock star in the world.

 BS26.jpg